rchurianov/java-se-8-oca/1_basics/java_classes.md

 }
 ```

-The complier does not consider return type when differentiating methods.
+The compiler does not consider return type when differentiating methods.

 Can not:
 - declare two methods with the same parameters and different return types